libussa/beets-originquery-ng/README.md

 The tags under `tag_patterns` can be any combination of the following tags:
 * `artist` (artist name from origin data)
+* `album` (album name from origin data)
 * `media` (CD, vinyl, …)
 * `year` (edition year, _not_ original release year)
 * `country` (US, Japan, …)
 * `label` (Epic, Atlantic, …)
 * `catalognum` (ABC-XYZ, 102030, …)
 * `albumdisambig` (Remastered, Deluxe Edition, …)

+**Additional Display Fields**: You can also specify additional fields in `tag_patterns` that aren't used for import matching but are displayed during the import process for verification purposes.
+For example, you might add fields like `tags` (genre tags) or other metadata that helps identify the release:

+    originquery:
+        origin_file: origin.yaml
+        tag_patterns:
+            artist: "$.Artist"
+            album: "$.Name"
+            year: "$.Edition year"
+            label: "$.Record label"
+            catalognum: "$.Catalog number"
+            tags: "$.Tags"  # This will be displayed but not used for import matching

 By default, the origin file parser will be determined by its file extension. `.yaml` will be parsed as YAML, `.json` will be parsed as JSON, and generic text parsing will be used otherwise.
 If your file format doesn't match its